Beadl-test/Beadl-test.github.io/BEADL_XML/05_01_BEADL_ConnectionMapping.md

 # `<ConnectionMapping>`{: style="color: #268bd2;" } element
 {: .no_toc}

-A `<ConnectionMapping>`{: style="color: #268bd2;" } element element maps a specific resource of the task controlling hardware to a specifier in the task description.
+A `<ConnectionMapping>`{: style="color: #268bd2;" } element maps a specific resource of the task controlling hardware to a specifier in the task description.
 Furthermore, it defines the type of the resource and enables to predefine specific values of it.

 ```xml
 <HardwareSettings hardware="Control_Hardware" version="1.0">